dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 =====================================

 .. figure:: /images/26-Manual-Modeling-Meshes-vertex-group-panel-one.jpg
-   :width: 264px
-   :figwidth: 264px
+   :figwidth: image
+   :align: right

    Vertex Group Panel in Edit Mode

-When you switch either to :guilabel:`Edit-Mode` or to :guilabel:`Weight-Paint` Vertex Selection Mode, then the Vertex Group panel expands and displays 2 more rows:
+When you switch either to :guilabel:`Edit-Mode` or to :guilabel:`Weight-Paint` Vertex
+Selection Mode, then the Vertex Group panel expands and displays 2 more rows:

 The first row contains 4 buttons for maintaining the Assign- and Select- status of vertices of the active Vertex Group:

 - **Assign** : To assign the Selected vertices to the Group with the weight as defined in the "Weight:" input field (see below)